-- 6.47 While Policy T2 (Parking and Car-free Development) of the Camden Local Plan requires that all new developments are car free, the Plan Area contains no public cycle hire stands and lies some distance outside Transport for London's cycle hire area.
-Narrow roads and high volumes of traffic create an unpleasant environment for cyclists, particularly along Fitzjohn's Avenue and Heath Street. - 6.48 The Plan's objectives to reduce motor traffic and improve pedestrian environments can be expected to promote an increase in cycling.
+- 6.51 The Plan's objectives to reduce motor traffic and improve pedestrian environments are designed to promote an increase in cycling.
 TfL's Attitudes to Cycling 2014 report shows that 59% and 24% of respondents regarded safety concerns and traffic volumes respectively as the reasons why they had not taken up cycling.
-By contrast, age and poor cycling facilities (including lanes and street parking) were listed by only 10% of respondents. - 6.49 As cycle use grows in the longer-term, and given the lack of a cycle hire scheme, it will become increasingly important that buildings offer safe, covered & convenient residential cycle storage sufficient to support all the occupants of a dwelling.
-This is especially important in the case of apartments, where the unsightly storage of bicycles on apartment balconies is a clear indication that residential cycle storage facilities are inadequate. - 6.50 Provisions for covered street cycle storage in many parts of the Plan Area are limited or would conflict with the area's historic character.
+By contrast, age and poor cycling facilities (including lanes and street parking) were listed by only 10% of respondents. - 6.52 As cycle use grows in the longer-term, it will become increasingly important that buildings offer safe, covered and convenient residential cycle storage sufficient to support all the occupants of a dwelling.
+This is especially important in the case of apartments, where the unsightly storage of bicycles on apartment balconies is a clear indication that residential cycle storage facilities are inadequate. - 6.53 Provisions for covered street cycle storage in many parts of the Plan Area are limited or would conflict with the area's historic character.
 Therefore, to ensure that development in the Plan Area is sustainable, particularly for families, in the longer-term a specific effort is needed to ensure that new homes are as cycle-friendly as possible.